appbaseio/Docs/src/Javascript.md

 ``nsref.v(path)``

 - **path** `String` — Relative path of the vertex reference.
 If creating a new vertex, this is the vertex identifier. ``/`` character is used for separating path variables.
-The path can contain all ascii characters except for any whitespaces, `` `, ~, :`` characters.
+The path can contain all ascii characters except for whitespaces, ',', '?', ':', '@', '&', '=', '+', '$', '#', and '~'.

 **Returns**